Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

 Listen to stories of failure and redemption from top runners.

 You’ve heard that success is 99% perspiration and 1% inspiration.
-Well, this might be that 1% that will make the other 99 easier.
+Well, this might be your 1% that will make that other 99% come easier for you.

 15. Running Commentary

 Who, in their right minds would do a podcast, while actually running and panting like drained hounds?

 Comedians Paul Tonkinson and Rob Deering did!
 Crazy is not such a bad idea after all.

 Join these two on their runs as they talk to you – in short breaths – about running, life in general, their experiences, and everything else under the sun!

 It amazes me how they manage to run and keep talking throughout the whole episode, really.